joshSzep/hangul_typing_tutor/README.md

 # Hangul Typing Tutor

 A Django based korean typing tutor web app.
-Visit [HangulTypingTutor.com](https://HangulTypingTutor.com)
+Visit [HangulTypingTutor.com](https://HangulTypingTutor.com)!

 ## Why are you making this?

-Sharpen my rusty Django skills and scratching a personal itch (I am currently learning Korean)
+To sharpen my rusty Django skills and to scratch a personal itch: I am currently learning Korean! 🤓

+## Why did you do X on the frontend?
+My frontend engineers are [Claud](https://claud.ai) and [ChatGPT](https://chatgpt.com). 😉 Ask them! 😆

 ## Roadmap
-- Support basic email/password user accounts
+- Support basic email/password user accounts 📧
-- Support social logins (Google, Facebook, etc)
+- Support social logins (Google, Facebook, etc) 🔐
-- Allow users to track their progress over time
+- Allow users to track their progress over time 📉
-- i18n (internationalization: support more languages than English)
+- i18n (internationalization: support more languages than English) 🌐
-- Integrate with the OpenAI API to generate new typing challenges dynamically
+- Integrate with the OpenAI API to generate new typing challenges dynamically 🤖
-- Add static pages explaining how to setup 2-set Korean keyboard on various devices
+- Add static pages explaining how to setup 2-set Korean keyboard on various devices 📖
 - Monetize [HangulTypingTutor.com](https://HangulTypingTutor.com) (ads? referral links?
-TBD)
+TBD) 🤑
-- SEO optimizations?
+- SEO optimizations? 🙈

 ## Setup for development
 - Requires Python 3.11 or higher.
 Recommended to use `pyenv` for this.